zhenchuan/druidme/README.md

 then you can run the generated `target/ROOT.war` by [tomcat][4] or [jetty][5] .

-we also provide a war file at
+we also provide a war file at [dropbox][6] ,so you can just download it without compile.

   [1]: http://crnsnlzc.qiniudn.com/Snip20141113_2.png